 The Institute is involved in the academic project "Strategy AV21", which started in 2016.
 This project is defined as "top research focused on problems and challenges of contemporary society" or, more simply, "Top research in the public interest", as expressed in its motto.
-In the course of five years, more than 10 employees were, or still are, involved in a close cooperation with other institutes of the Academy of Sciences in two programmes of the Strategy AV21:
+In the course of five years, more than 10 employees were, or still are, involved in a close cooperation with other institutes of the Academy of Sciences in two programmes of the Strategy AV21.

-"Natural hazards" and "Diversity of life and health of ecosystems".
 These collaborations resulted in scientific and popular publications, lectures of professionals for the public and local governments, and presentation of the results in both local and national audio-visual media.
-Specifically, the Institute staff addressed the following topics (only a selection: see the list below with short annotations).
+Specifically, the Institute staff are involved in the following Programmes: